Raven Rock Mountain Complex - Site R Tour

 unlikely event the entire facility is suddenly plunged into complete darkness.

-After a demonstration of the rotating antenna system, you will climb to the top of the
+After a demonstration of the rotating antenna system, you will climb to the top of our AT&T

-antenna tower for an outstanding view of the Pennsylvania countryside.
-Then it's back to the Security Building to the pedestrian
+microwave tower for an outstanding view of the Pennsylvania countryside.
+On a clear day, you can even see the Gettysburg Battlefield!
+Then you'll head down to the pedestrian

-adit and a very very long elevator ride.
-You will then proceed to the inner tunnel to continue your tour.
+adit; take a long elevator ride; and proceed to the inner tunnel to continue your tour.

-A supervisor from the Power Support Division will then take you on a tour of our recently rebuilt primary
+A supervisor from the Power Support Division will escort you to the busy construction area of our West Power Plant.

-You will see the new generators in action and learn how the chillers, pumps, air handling units,
+We'll stop by the East power plant to see our old generators in action and learn how the chillers, pumps, air handling units,

 heat exchanger, boiler, and sprinkler suppression system works.